 8. Pre-Existing Condition

-Any disease, disability, or condition that you have prior to enrolling with an insurance company.
+A pre-existing condition is any disease, disability, or condition that you have prior to enrolling with an insurance company.
 While the ACA made denying coverage for pre-existing conditions illegal in most cases, there are still a few types of insurance where it is allowed.
 If you are on a ‘short-term’ plan or have to renew your health insurance every 3-6 months – double check your benefits language, your insurance company may be able to deny you for a pre-existing condition.

 Braden founded Resolve after experiencing first hand how unfair the system is for patients.
 Prior to Resolve, he built and ran Operations for a renewable energy company and then built and ran Product, Growth, and Operations for a VC-funded edtech company.
 He received his MBA from Dartmouth’s Tuck School of Business and BA in Philosophy from the College of William and Mary.
 When not trying to lower healthcare costs he can be found outdoors mountain biking, skiing, or hiking with his dog.